mochajs/mocha/.github/CONTRIBUTING.md

 Now that the pull request exists, some tasks will be run on it:

 1. If you have not signed our [Contributor License Agreement](https://js.foundation/cla), a friendly robot will prompt you to do so.
    A [CLA](https://cla.js.foundation/mochajs/mocha) (electronic) signature is **required** for all contributions of code to Mocha.
 1. Continuous integration checks will run against your changes.
    The result of these checks will be displayed on your PR.
    - If the checks fail, you must address those before the PR is accepted.
    - GitHub will indicate if there's a conflict.
      If this happens, you will need to [rebase](https://help.github.com/articles/about-git-rebase) your branch onto the `master` branch of the source repository.
      **Do not `git merge`**.
    - (Optional) [Squash](https://help.github.com/articles/about-pull-request-merges/#squash-and-merge-your-pull-request-commits) your changesets.
      If you have multiple changesets in your PR, they will be squashed upon PR acceptance by the Mocha team.
 1. Be patient while your PR is reviewed.
    This can take a while.
    We may request changes, but don't be afraid to question them.
 1. Your PR might become conflicted with the code in `master`.
    If this is the case, you will need to [update your PR](#up-to-date) and resolve your conflicts.
 1. You don't need to make a new PR to any needed changes.
    Instead, commit on top of your changes, and push these to your fork's branch.
    The PR will be updated, and CI will re-run.
+1. Once you've addressed all the feedback you can, [re-request review on GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews#re-requesting-a-review).

 Join us in the [contributors' chat](https://gitter.im/mochajs/contributors)!